How to Make the Most of a Devastating Penetration Test Report

 Organizations should regularly conduct an audit of their existing cybersecurity status, including an evaluation of the following:

 That being said, the main difference that arises between the US and Canada, when it comes to cybersecurity, is the proactive stance on consumer protection and information security.
-Although Canada has made immense strides in recent years, there are other countries that are more proactive, like the US and European Union’s General Data Protection Regulation (GDPR).
+Although Canada has made immense strides in recent years, other countries are more proactive, like the US and European Union’s General Data Protection Regulation (GDPR).

 References